 If you have a Latest News section or a Blog on your website (and I highly recommend you do), you MUST keep it updated regularly.
 Otherwise, it might appear that you’re not working or actively pursuing your craft.
 Don’t worry – the posts don’t have to be long.
 Even a line or two, posted regularly, will keep you looking like the busy actor you are!

 Are you making any of these mistakes on your actor website?
-If so, write down the steps you’re going to take to get your site ready for the fall.
+If so, write down the steps you’re going to take to give your site a refresh.
 And I’d love to hear about it in the comments below!